lupyuen/pinetime-logo-loader/README.md

     PineTime will show `Boot Logo Updated`

-1. Restore the PineTime firmware by flashing the latest FreeRTOS firmware via [PineTime Updater](https://github.com/lupyuen/pinetime-updater)
+1. Restore the PineTime firmware by flashing the latest InfiniTime firmware via [PineTime Updater](https://github.com/lupyuen/pinetime-updater)

 1. PineTime will now boot with the new Boot Logo stored in External SPI Flash...